Skip to content

 EVOKE tested treatment.
 Every patient in the trial already had early Alzheimer's disease — confirmed by clinical assessment, cognitive testing, and in many cases amyloid biomarkers.
 Their brains had already accumulated the plaques, tangles, and neuronal damage that define the disease.
 The question was whether semaglutide could slow that damage after it had started.

 It couldn't.
-But that's a different question from: can GLP-1 drugs prevent the damage from starting in the first place?
+But that's a completely separate question from the one nobody tested: can GLP-1 drugs keep the damage from starting in the first place?

 The observational data on GLP-1 drugs and dementia is entirely about prevention.
 Different patients, different timing, different question.